Student Success Center

 Clinic hours are Monday-Thursday, 9 a.m. to 4 p.m., and Friday, 8:30 a.m. to noon.
 To make an appointment, call 701-530-3670.
 Appointments are encouraged; however, walk-ins are welcome.

-The Campus Restaurant, located in the Lumen Vitae University Center, is open 24/7 (excepting some holidays and breaks) to serve meals and snacks.
-Students living in the residence halls are required to be on a board contract.
-Students residing in the apartments have the option of participating in the board contract.
+The Crow's Nest Campus Restaurant, located in the Lumen Vitae University Center, is open 24/7 (excepting some holidays and breaks) to serve meals and snacks.
+There is a meal plan requirement for all students living on-campus.

 In addition to the services offered at the campus restaurant, the campus coffee shop-the Marauders Cove-offers a variety of coffees, pastries, sandwiches, and other treats.
 The Cove is located in the Benedictine Center for Servant Leadership.